VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 - Most of the code comes, as so often, from [**ired.team**](https://www.ired.team/), thank you [**@spotheplanet**](https://twitter.com/spotheplanet) for your brilliant work and sharing it with us all!.
 - For the syscall POCs, [**SysWhispers3**](https://github.com/klezVirus/SysWhispers3) was used, also thanks to [**@KlezVirus**](https://twitter.com/KlezVirus) for providing this awesome code.

 I would also like to thank all those members of the infosec community who have researched, shaped, and continue to research the topic of direct system calls.
+Without all of you, this workshop would never have been possible!
 Please forgive me if I have forgotten anyone.
 - [**@Cneelis**](https://twitter.com/Cneelis) from [**@OutflankNL**](https://twitter.com/OutflankNL) and his research and article [**Red Team Tactics: Combining Direct System Calls and sRDI to bypass AV/EDR**](https://outflank.nl/blog/2019/06/19/red-team-tactics-combining-direct-system-calls-and-srdi-to-bypass-av-edr/)
 - [**@j00ru**](https://twitter.com/j00ru) for his research in [**syscall tables**](https://j00ru.vexillium.org/syscalls/nt/64/)
 - [**@Jackson_T**](https://twitter.com/Jackson_T) for his research and creation of [**SysWhispers**](https://github.com/jthuraisamy/SysWhispers) and [**SysWhispers2**](https://github.com/jthuraisamy/SysWhispers2)